xieyuheng/inner/persons/jean-yves-girard/linear-logic--its-syntax-and-semantics.md

 # 2 THE SEMANTICS OF LINEAR LOGIC

+## **Xie**: Two kinds of modelling

+By model theory of a logic,
+we mean a mathematic structure to model the space of propositions of the logic.

+- This is what Girard means by saying "it (phase space) only modelizes provability".

+By denotational semantics of a logic, we mean a mathematic structure to model the space of terms of the logic.

 ## 2.1 The phase semantics of linear logic

 The most traditional, and also the less interesting semantics of linear logic